christheyounger/rest-hierarchical/README.md

 and the ORM will traverse the graph by querying for branches of each Store that it encounteres.
 This will inevitibly result in large numbers of queries when a reasonable amount of data is added to a reasonable depth.

+Adding 5 branches to each store, at a depth of 5 produces 3907 Database Queries to build the graph.
+Obviously this is unacceptable.